 As a single parent, you’ll want to consider how “Gone Daddy” might affect how you protect your child’s life for decades to come, no matter their age.
-If another father remains in the picture, as happens in many cases of divorce, children raised by single mothers will be pinned between a woman who depends on another man for money and survival.
-Life insurance helps removed this involuntary servitude from the equation.
+Suppose another father remains in the picture, as happens in many divorce cases.
+In that case, children raised by single mothers will be pinned between a woman who depends on another man for money and survival.
+Life insurance helps remove this involuntary servitude from the equation.

 Life insurance claims are frequently delayed because of the insurance provider’s strategies.
-A business that delays your claim for an excessively long time without justifying it might be acting wrongly.
+A business that delays your claim excessively long without justifying it might be acting wrongly.

 If the insured names their younger dependent dependents as beneficiaries, they can submit a life loss claim.
-Without a guardian, a youngster cannot receive the money.
-A life insurance professional can assist you with all of your pending paperwork until it is correctly processed.
+Without a guardian, a youngster cannot receive money.
+A life insurance professional can assist you with your pending paperwork until it is correctly processed.

 Many of these group insurance plans cover both employees and their dependents.
 Of course, human resource departments are in charge of negotiating between life insurers and insured workers.